Ecliptia/moonlink.js/documentos/README.md

 });

 ```
-Or you accidentally misplaced the bot ID, such as using a different bot ID when initializing the package
+Or you accidentally misplaced the bot ID causing the system not to find the information needed to make it ring a voice channel:
 ```js
 //🚫
 client.moon.init('10000000000000')